drumfreak/mean-stack/README.md

 - The MEAN name was coined by Valeri Karpov.
 - Initial concept and development was done by Amos Haviv and sponsered by Linnovate.
 - Inspired by the great work of Madhusudhan Srinivasa.
-- Modified by Eric Rosebrock http://github.com/drumfreak for Weather / User Profiles
+- Modified by Eric Rosebrock http://github.com/drumfreak for Weather / User Profiles examples